Ashakeayes/get-off-the-road/README.md

 ## Setup
 For game:
-* Click the link added in this Git Repository and it will take you to the game
+* Click the link added in this Git Repository or the downloaded file labelled 'Finalgameprototype' and it will take you to the game
 * Press A to start

 For my Git Hub: